superbrothers/kubernetes-docs/kubectl_diff.md

 ### Options

 ```
+      --experimental-field-manager string   Name of the manager used to track field ownership.
+This is an alpha feature and flag. (default "kubectl")
+      --experimental-force-conflicts        If true, server-side apply will force the changes against conflicts.
+This is an alpha feature and flag.
+      --experimental-server-side            If true, apply runs in the server instead of the client.
+This is an alpha feature and flag.
   -f, --filename strings                    Filename, directory, or URL to files contains the configuration to diff
   -h, --help                                help for diff
+  -k, --kustomize string                    Process the kustomization directory.
+This flag can't be used together with -f or -R.
   -R, --recursive                           Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
 ```

 ### Options inherited from parent commands